-Taking scans and x-ray just before your radiographers switch the radiotherapy treatment beam on makes sure that you are in a position very close to your planning scan.
+Taking scans and x-rays just before your radiographers switch the radiotherapy treatment beam on makes sure that you are in a position very close to your planning scan.

-If your radiographers see that from your first few images that you're position is very similar each day then on some days you might not have images taken.
+If your radiographers see from your first few images that your position is very similar each day, they may not need to take images every day.

 4D-RT involves images being taken during your treatment.
-The radiotherapy machine can then adjust the position of the couch using information from the images.
+The radiotherapy machine can then adjust the position of the couch using information from these images.

 In some types of 4D-RT the machine may switch off if the cancer moves out of the radiotherapy field.
 This type of treatment is helpful for cancers in areas of the body that move when we breathe, such as the lungs.
 The radiation beam switches on again when the cancer moves back into the right position.
 Your radiographers are always in control of the radiotherapy machine.

 Most external radiotherapy machines can deliver IGRT.
 A linear accelerator (LINAC) is the most common radiotherapy machine.